syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ### Modify text box data

-Programmatically modify the text of text box by changing the `text` property.
+Programmatically modify the text of a text box by changing the `text` property.

 {% tabs %}
 {% highlight dart hl_lines="17 18 19 20" %}